If you hope to be a discerning buyer of copper cookware, you must know the terms for the different types that are out there.

 Copper as the primary material

-These pans are made principally of pure copper with one other metal present only as a single thin inner lining.
+These pans are made principally of pure copper with a single layer of another metal present as a thin inner lining.

 - Straight-gauge copper is made from a sheet of pure copper with a very thin lining of tin or nickel (or rarely, aluminum, though I’ve never actually seen one).

-- Copper bimetal is a sheet of pure copper fused to a thin lining of stainless steel that makes up no more than .2mm to .3mm of the total thickness.
+- Copper bimetal is a sheet of pure copper fused to a thin lining of steel, nickel, or aluminum that makes up no more than .2mm to .3mm of the total thickness.